Healthcare Marketing: Here’s What You Need to Know in 2024

 This will help determine your position according to your competition.

-2. Set Goals and KPIs
+2. Set SMART Goals and KPIs

 The previous step was arguably the most important in your strategy because actionable insights are the basis of any successful plan.